EdgeTX/edgetx-user-manual/bw-radios/radio-settings/hardware.md

 ### **Calibration**

 To calibrate your physical radio controls (sticks, pots, sliders & 6-position switch), highlight the **\[Calibration]** option and press the **\[Enter]** button.
-The radio will prompt you through the calibration steps.&#x20;
+The radio will prompt you through the calibration steps.

 {% hint style="info" %}
 For your gimbal calibration, use a left-to-right & up-to-down movement for the gimbals, not a circular movement!
 Additionally, use the normal amount of pressure at the endpoints.
-Excessive endpoint pressure will cause the gimbal to be miscalibrated.&#x20;
+Excessive endpoint pressure will cause the gimbal to be miscalibrated.
 {% endhint %}

 {% hint style="info" %}
-If your radio has a 6 position switch (not to be confused with customisable switches - these do not need calibrating), the procedure for calibrating this is to press each button in sequence from left to right, with a one second pause between each press, when prompted to calibrate analog inputs such as gimbals/axis, pots and sliders.
+If your radio has a 6 position switch (not to be confused with customizable switches - these do not need calibrating), the procedure for calibrating this is to press each button in sequence from left to right, with a one second pause between each press, when prompted to calibrate analog inputs such as gimbals/axis, pots and sliders.
 {% endhint %}

 ### Inputs, Sticks, Pots, and Switches Buttons List